Think your baby is ready to move onto solids? Get in the know about different weaning methods for a smooth transition.

 Your baby will usually be ready to wean when they're about 6 months old.
 By this point, they should be able to hold their head up steady and sit up on their own or with minimal support.

-Other signs your baby could be ready are showing interest in the food you're eating, putting their fists in their mouth and wanting feeds more often, even if they're getting larger feeds throughout the day.
+Other signs your baby could be ready include them showing interest in the food you're eating, putting their fists in their mouth or wanting feeds more often, even if they're getting larger feeds throughout the day.

 How to wean baby